abilandz/PH8124/Lecture_2/Lecture_2.md

 Aliases are definitely a nice feature, but do not overdo it, because:

 * When you move to another machine your personal aliases are not available there by default;
-* Aliases can overwrite the name of the already existing **Linux** or **Bash** command --- aliases will have the precedence;
+* Aliases can overwrite the name of the existing **Linux** or **Bash** command --- aliases will have the precedence;
-* Aliases cannot accept options or arguments, like regular commands.
+* Aliases cannot accept options or arguments, like regular commands (or **Bash** functions).

 Aliases are literally shortcuts for commands or whatever else, defined for convenience to save typing.
 Whatever you have defined an alias to stand for, **Bash** with simply inline or replace in the terminal the alias name with its content, and then execute that content --- nothing more than that!
+Finally, it has to be stressed out that, by default, aliases are available only in the terminal in which you have defined them.
+But this can be easily circumvented by modifying the special files ```.bashrc``` and/or ```.bash_aliases``` --- to be clarified in a moment!

 #### B) Variables <a name="variables"></a>

 Just as any other programming languages, **Bash** also supports a notion of _variable_.
 How to define variable in **Bash**?
-Let's say that we want to use the variable named _Var_, and initialize it with the value 44?
+Let's say that we want to use the variable named ```Var``` and initialize it with the value 44?
 Simply type in the terminal:

 ```bash
 Var=44